Teaching for the MPhil is via introductory briefings, seminars, lectures and individual supervision.

-There are two MPhil specific seminar series: Paper 1 and Paper 2.
-Some options in Paper 3, usually taught through lectures offered in the Tripos, may have seminar components for MPhil students.
-The seminars are structured around short student presentations, followed by group discussion led by the seminar conveners.
-You are strongly advised to read the starred readings for each seminar even if you are not presenting, so as to be able to take part in the discussion.
-There is also a series of seminars in the Michaelmas term on aspects of research methodology (Paper 4) to help you think about issues relevant to your thesis topic.
+There are four MPhil specific seminar series, two for each paper: Paper 1 (Economics and Kinship/Gender) and Paper 2 (Politics and Religion), and they are spread across two terms: Michaelmas and Lent.
+You are expected to attend and take part in all four of the seminars.
+For Paper 3, students choose one from among a set of thematic options which change from year to year, such as the Anthropology of Post-Socialism and the Anthropology of Development.
+These are primarily taught through lectures.
+For the weekly seminars on Economics, Kinship/Gender, Politics and Religion, students do preparatory reading and make oral presentations; this is followed by group discussion led by the seminar conveners.
+All students are expected to read the starred items on the seminar reading lists for each seminar even if you are not presenting, so as to be able to take part in the discussion.
+There is also a series of seminars in the Michaelmas term on aspects of fieldwork and research methodology (Paper 4) to help you think about issues relevant to your dissertation topic.

 You will be supervised by a member of staff who can provide general guidance throughout the course.
 Please note that supervision styles vary according to the supervisor – indeed, we consider this to be one of the benefits of the individual attention that a Cambridge MPhil provides.

 In general, you will meet your supervisor fortnightly and you will be expected to write essays.
-Supervisions provide an opportunity for you to discuss these essays and to raise wider questions (e.g. about your thesis) on a one-to-one basis.
-You should aim to do at least two supervisions on each of the fields covered by the seminar classes.
-To widen your range, write essays on topics different from those you prepare for seminar presentation.
-Supervision essays are not formally assessed but they do provide a means for you and your supervisor to monitor progress.
+Supervisions provide an opportunity for you to discuss these essays and to raise wider questions (e.g. about your set essay and dissertation) on a one-to-one basis.
+They are a crucial part of the course, complementary to the support provided by seminars and lectures.

 In consultation with your supervisor, you should aim for at least two supervisions on each of the 4 broad areas of anthropology covered by your seminars on the anthropology of economics, kinship/gender, politics, and religion.